 What is a "PSU"?

 A "PSU" or "Power Supply Unit" is a component within a system that allows your PC to receive power.
 Without it, your system would not be able to turn on.
-An example of a PSU shown below.
+An example of a PSU is shown below.

 How does a PSU work?

 Efficiency ratings are used to determine how much power it takes for the PSU to pull from your wall outlet to create the listed output wattage.
-The best standard for efficiency is the 80 Plus standard, and how efficient your PSU is will be indicated by whether it's listed as Bronze, Silver, Gold, Platinum, and Titanium.
-Efficiency does not affect the total power a PSU can output to your PC, as no matter what your PSU will always be able to output to what it is rated for.
+The best standard for efficiency is the 80 Plus standard, and how efficient your PSU is will be indicated by whether it's listed as Bronze, Silver, Gold, Platinum, or Titanium.
+Efficiency does not affect the total power a PSU can output to your PC, as no matter what, your PSU will always be able to output to what it is rated for.

 Remember how a PSU's job is to convert AC to DC power?
 When you convert power, you will lose some of it as dispersed heat in the conversion process.
-Efficiency is how much power has to be pulled from your outlet in order to hit the output wattage your PSU is rated for to your computer.
+Efficiency is how much power has to be pulled from your outlet to hit the output wattage your PSU is rated for to your computer.